 WATSON, Broad Run District

 - 1924/25-1933/34: Chas H. Willis was appointed the “colored teacher” by the School Board.
 Source: Loudoun Times Mirror Staff.
 (1930, July 10).
 School Board Holds Its Regular Session.
 Loudoun Times Mirror.
 Bio on Charles H. Willis: Chas H. Willis was also the public school teacher at Conklin for the 1935/36 Academic Year.
 He was born in 1887 and lived on the Carolina Road (today’s Route 15), once known as Rogue’s road due to its many robberies (Williams, 1938).
-His address in 1935/36 was Aldie and he was then certified for elementary school which had been issued in 1931 and due to expire in 1937.
+His address in 1935/36 was Aldie and held a certificate for elementary school, which had been issued in 1931 and dwas ue to expire in 1937.
 In 1935 when he taught at Conklin, he had 15 years of experience as an instructor.
-Willis was educated at the Manassas Industrial School and VA State College for Negroes.
-Willis was then paid $35 a month for his services, however in 1930 he was paid $60 a month for services at Watson Sources for Biography:
+Willis received his education at the Manassas Industrial School and Va State College for Negroes.
+Willis was then paid $35 a month for his services, however in 1930 he was paid $60 a month for services at Watson

 - Virginia Department of Public Instruction.
 (1892-1975).
 Virginia Dept. of Education, Lists of Teachers, 1892-1975.
 Richmond, Virginia, USA: Virginia Department of Public Instruction/Education.